cheng-weixiao/mnist/README.md

 - loadmnist.py load the MNIST dataset and split the training set to three subsets X1, X2 and X3.
 Then the three subsets and the testing sets are stored locally to "mnist.pkl.gz".
 - classifiers.py use three classifiers to classify the digits, then the majority voting algorithm is used to combine these results.
-- this code must be run with python 3.
+- this code is run in python 3.